fork-commit-merge/fork-commit-merge/README.md

 Replace '<your-username>' with your GitHub username.

 3. Navigate to your project folder and install the necessary dependencies.
-If you are solving the HTML or CSS issues, you don't need to run `npm i`.
+If you are solving other than JavaScript or TypeScript issues, you don't need to run `npm i`.

 ```bash
 cd fork-commit-merge